 - Expand the legend to display the Layer options pane.

 - Browse to the Symbology tab .

 Click the Flip card button to turn the map card over.
 The back of the card includes a count of points and a place to write a description of the map.

 The Layer options pane can be used to change the style of the map and view information about selected features.

 Use the Legend tab to view the count of points in the dataset.

-Use the Options tab to switch to a different type of map.
+Use the Symbology tab to switch to a different type of map.

-Use the Style tab to adjust the layer transparency.
+Use the Appearance tab to adjust the layer transparency.